hisokaxxzk/Handwritten-Digit-Regconition/README.md

 # Handwritten-Digit-Regconition
 Keras is an open-source Python framework for deep learning that can run on top of other deep learning frameworks such as TensorFlow, Theano, and CNTK.
 With high-level APIs, easy-to-use, and easy-to-extend features, Keras helps users build deep learning models in a simple way.

+(Read more about Convolutional Neural Network (CNN) in my blog: https://www.notion.so/Convolutional-Neural-Network-CNN-0bc6f32d43f24c10bba39901869e76a0?pvs=4)

 To use Keras for image classification, we can follow these steps:

 1. Import the necessary libraries